 When boarders follow the key-point instructions and demonstrate excellent community spirit (see next paragraph), Boarding Staff reward them with a Dojo, which Boarding Staff record electronically.
-At the end of the term, considering the number of boarders per dorm and the number of nights pupils board, the Head of Boarding treats the winning dorm to a meal at a restaurant.
+At the end of the term, considering the number of boarders per dorm and the number of nights pupils board, one dorm wins the prize for the most Dojos.
+The Head of Boarding then rewards this dorm with a treat of their choice, usually either an outing to a restaurant or an in-house take away and ice cream party.